 As of 2021, Fundación Adelante Honduras branch reformed its method of calculating the reserve for doubtful loans to a progressive table similar to that currently used by the regulated financial system.
-As of December 31, 2021 and 2020, the foundation made effective the use of the corresponding provision as a portfolio write-off for a value of \$139,741 and \$45,824 respectively.
+As of December 31, 2022 and 2021, the foundation made effective the use of the corresponding provision as a portfolio write-off for a value of \$181,210 and 139,741 respectively.
 The amount of capitalized interest on readjusted loans from 2020, which became delinquent in 2021, was also applied against the reserve.

-Impairment losses on commercial loans amounted to \$ 3,514 as of December 31, 2021, which represents an increase of 155% in relation to what was recognized in 2020.
+Impairment losses on commercial loans amounted to \$63,562as of December 31, 2022, which represents an increase of 155% in relation to what was recognized in 2021.
 This increase is mainly due to agricultural loans that have their payment scheduled at maturity.